Thibo04/pythongroupproject/README.md

 - macOS: brew install nmap or download from website (same URL as Windows)

-## Installation

-1. Clone or download the repository git clone <repository-url>
-   cd project-root

-2. Check Python installation
-   python --version

-3. (Optional) Install Nmap (required for OS-fingerprinting)

 ## How to Start the Program
-In short: Once the github file is downloaded, enter "python3 main.py" in the terminal/cmd In more detail:
+In short: Download the file from github as a zip-file, enter "python3 main.py" in the terminal/cmd In more detail:
 1. Make sure, that you have Python 3.10 or newer installed
 2. Make sure, you have Nmap installed